Blueratzxk/Accordion_cpp/README.md

-# Accordion-cloud-native data analysis in accordance with your mind
+# Accordion⸺cloud-native data analysis in accordance with your mind

 The first IQRE (Intra-Query Runtime Elasticity) SQL query engine (prototype).